-4.1 RIX 95
+4.2 RIX 95

-The national project RIX 95, involving GPS measurements on triangulation stations and selected local control points, is after 13 years almost finalized and will be completed this year.
+The national project RIX 95, involving GPS measurements on triangulation stations and selected local control points, is after 13 years finalized.

 The outcome of the project is 9029 control points determined in SWEREF 99 and other existing national reference frames, see Figure 3.
 The outcome also consists of transformation relations between these reference frames as well as transformation relations to local reference frames used by the municipalities.